Mixces/Animatium/README.md

 #### Info (Serverbound)

-Sent to the server when receiving the "minecraft:register" payload, and it contains "Animatium".
+Sent to the server when receiving the "animatium:request_info" payload.

 | Identifier     | Field Name          | Field Type      | Description                                                                         |
 |----------------|---------------------|-----------------|-------------------------------------------------------------------------------------|